WebAssembly/module-linking/design/proposals/module-linking/Explainer.md

 *module type* against which uses are checked (more on module types below).

-Unlike core modules, the definitions inside an adapter module are inherently *ordered*.
-Moreover, definitions can only reference preceding definitions so that adapter module definitions are acyclic by nature.
+Unlike core modules, the definitions inside an adapter module are inherently *ordered*: definitions can only reference preceding definitions so that adapter module definitions are acyclic by nature.
 This acyclicy reflects the acyclic nature of Core WebAssembly's [module instantiation], which adapter modules can perform (as described below).

 Lastly, the syntax and semantics of core modules are not modified by adapter modules; all interaction with core modules happens through imports and exports